joshmaxsilverman/joshmaxsilverman.github.io/_posts/2107-07-09-movie-critics.md

     9: CCCCCCCCCC
 ```

-These assignments ensure that every pair of movies such that one is from an odd-numbered showing and one is from an even-numbered showing, are both watched by a critic.
-But all of the pairs of movies both from odd-numbered showings or both from even-numbered showings are neglected.
+These assignments ensure that every pair of movies from an odd- and an even-numbered showing are both watched by a critic.
+But all of the pairs of movies from two odd-numbered showings or from two even-numbered showings are not co-watched.

 We can start to repair that with $9$ more critics, using the same assignment chart as above but reading it differently, namely by considering the showings to be represented in the order 1, 3, 5, 7, 9, 2, 4, 6, 8, 10.
 That would cover pairs movies that are in showings whose numbers are odd and even in this ordering.
 Reordering, this second set of assignments is: